The Allstate Corporation (ALL) Shares Up Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for ALL stocks, with Morgan Stanley repeating the rating for ALL by listing it as a “Equal-Weight.”
 The predicted price for ALL in the upcoming period, according to Morgan Stanley is $117 based on the research report published on June 20, 2023 of the current year 2023.

-Volatility was left at 2.27%, however, over the last 30 days, the volatility rate increased by 2.65%, as shares sank -2.27% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.95% lower at present.
+Volatility was left at 2.20%, however, over the last 30 days, the volatility rate increased by 1.74%, as shares surge +2.42% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.41% upper at present.

 Insider Trading